waldrain/waldrain.github.io/pv.md

 Scaling up the [moniwonig yield](#moniwonig-2022-07-22) from the existing E panels' 400 Wp to the new panels' 3 kWp, we may be able to achieve a factor 3/0.4 = 7.5 higher value; the minimum of 0.3 kWh/d converts to 2.25 kWh/d, pretty precisely matching the theoretical 2.3 kWh/d calculated above.

+Update 2022-08-24: I can only use 20 Wuerth panels.
+They can be placed on the east facing roof at the nerth end just below the roof ridge between the two north chimneys: w x h = 624 x 230 cm.

 ## Solar Panels

 Current sets of PV panels and directions: